brucou/svelte-suspense-app/README.md

 ## API
 The `Suspense` component admits the following props:
-- `settings.duration`
+- `settings.duration`: the number of milliseconds to wait before displaying the fallback slot content
-- `settings.run`
+- `settings.run`: a function to run on starting the `Suspense` component.
+That function will receive the `dispatch` event emitter, and other relevant parameters (See example).

-It also pass the `dispatch` event emitter to its children slots.
+It also pass the `dispatch` event emitter, and the `events` array of admitted events to its children slots.
 The event emitter serves to communicate with the `Suspense` component, to singal completion, or error.
+The `events` array holds the events handled by the `Suspense` component (`const events = [TIMER_EXPIRED, SUCCEEDED, FAILED, START];`).
+Events being passed with an array, you can rename the events at will.
+Here we use `DONE` instead of `SUCCEEDED` for the completion event.

 For instance, in the previous example, the `Album` component lazily loads an image.
 When the image is loaded, completion is signaled and the wrapping `<a>` DOM element is displayed.